 Even if you don’t know much about Matt Damon’s biography, you probably know where he was born.
 Just like his peers Mark Wahlberg and Ben Affleck (the latter of whom he will forever be linked to), the actor is proudly from Boston and exudes its quintessential down-to-earth toughness.
 There is something ineffably unmistakable about people from the city (especially South Boston), but their blissfully defiant, world-beating mindset is best encapsulated by Damon’s cohorts in the movie that changed his life forever twenty years ago: Good Will Hunting.
-But just like his character in that film, Damon seems more cerebral than one might first assume as if he’s quietly pondering life’s grander mysteries while carrying on as a charming everyman-turned-A-List movie star.
+But just like his character in that film, Damon seems more cerebral than one might first assume, as if he’s quietly pondering life’s grander mysteries while carrying on as a charming everyman-turned-A-List movie star.

-Determined, politically active, and never one to back down from a fight, the former Harvard student, and the five-time Oscar nominee has an error of subtle profundity to him.
+Determined, politically active, and never one to back down from a fight, the former Harvard student, and the five-time Oscar nominee has an air of subtle profundity to him.
 “He’s very sneaky how talented he is as an actor,” says George Clooney, Damon’s old friend and director of his latest film Suburbicon (out October 27).
 “You don’t see him sweat at all.”
 At 46 years of age, he has now been performing the vast majority of his life, giving subtly solid performances in over 60 films.
 As viewers, we tend to take his sneaky talent for granted, but it is likely why so many top directors like Clooney adore him.
-From Spielberg to Soderberg, Eastwood to Scorsese, the preeminent directors of our time can’t say enough about Damon’s talent, no-frills demeanor, and work ethic.
+From Spielberg to Soderberg, Eastwood to Scorsese, the preeminent auteurs of our time can’t say enough about Damon’s talent, no-frills demeanor, and work ethic.
 He shows up and does reliably great work every time without any hassle or pretentiousness.

 Today we take Damon’s comforting screen presence for granted so much that we might overlook the painstaking work it took for him to get here.
 Of course, almost everyone knows the story of Good Will Hunting.
 It’s a practically mythological tale of how Damon and his fellow struggling actor buddy Affleck lived together off Kraft Mac-N-Cheese in a crummy apartment while writing the screenplay that would win them the Oscar and catapult them both into the realm of Hollywood royalty.
 Everyone loves the idea of a couple of average guys, “dreamers from Southie,” breaking into one of the most elite circles in the world.
-But people forget that the script was first born from a writing exercise in one of Damon’s English classes while he was attending Harvard years earlier.
+But people forget that the script was actually born from a writing exercise in one of Damon’s English classes while he was attending Harvard years earlier.